 The young man had chiseled features: a broad brow, high cheekbones, straight nose and soft mouth that had a gentle smile.
 He was a sweet young man, kind and very gracious.
 It was clear that he would go places.
 Perhaps he would work in his parent’s restaurant while he studied law or medicine.
 I remember his hands best because his fingers were so long and graceful.
 He reminded me of a dancer as he moved.
 He placed the dishes on the table as if he placed a great piece of art, a sculptured marble figure, a cut ruby before a king.
 It was an elaborate ritual full of symbolic gestures—far too subtle to observe, yet meaningful beyond the mere necessity of delivering a plate.

 I know what it’s like to work in a restaurant.
 I know what it is to interpret for your parents and to hear them butcher the English language.
-But I do not know how difficult it must have been for them to come to America, a land so very foreign, a language so hard to pronounce.
+But I do not know how difficult it must have been for this family to come to America, a land so very foreign, a language so hard to pronounce.
 I only imagine what it must be like when I think that I am one of the lucky ones, whose parents crossed the river or the sea to start a new life in a new land.
 I wonder how I would fare finding myself in China, not knowing the way of the land, the language, how to read, how to find food, a job, a place to sleep, knowing that I stand out because I look different, smell different, sound different.
 Such courage it took for our ancestors.

 And so, it took courage for our small Chinese family to come to America, and to start a little restaurant and to offer their gifts to strangers.
 Yet they knew they would make it.
 I could see pride sparkle in their eyes when the parents gazed at their son.
 The family was very close, and their bond was expressed in the smiles they shared between them, the soft words they exchanged, the respect with which they moved.
 The son clearly loved his parents.
 At closing time, he would take the broom from his mother’s hands and sweep the floor.
 He would help his father lift heavy pots, and move furniture.
 He was their hope for a gentle future.

-One night, when the restaurant was full, a couple of masked, armed Asians rushed in and ordered the young man to clear out the cash register.
+One night, when the restaurant was full, a couple of masked, armed men rushed in and ordered the young man to clear out the cash register.
 He was scared.
 He fumbled, trying to get the cash register open and to shield his mother from the gun.
 In their impatience, the robbers shot him in the head and fled without any money.
 He died at his mother’s feet, amid stunned patrons, and a father sobbing across his son’s chest.

 I wonder if remembering him brings him back to this plane.
 Can he know, that decades later, I still remember him and his family, his beautiful eyes, his rare sweetness and that these strangers live still in my heart?
 Do they remain with me because their journey was abruptly halted, because of the senselessness, the waste, the way this story ended?